List of Primetime Emmy Awards received by Netflix: Supporting Actor/Actress

 Uzo Aduba won her second Emmy for Orange Is the New Black in 2015.
 Aduba and Millie Bobby Brown received nominations during the 69th Primetime Emmy Awards.
 In 2018, Vanessa Kiby and Millie Bobby Brown were nominated.
 Julia Garner won two consecutive years, 2019 and 2020, for her role as Ruth Langmore in Ozark and won a third time in 2022 for the show's final season.
-In 2020, Helena Bonham Carter was nominated for her role as Princess Margaret in the third season of The Crown and received another nomination in 2021 alonsgisde co-stars Emerald Fennell, and eventual winner Gillian Anderson.
+In 2020, Helena Bonham Carter was nominated for her role as Princess Margaret in the third season of The Crown and received another nomination in 2021 alongside co-stars Emerald Fennell, and eventual winner Gillian Anderson.
 HoYeon Jung received her first nomination in 2022 for her work on Squid Game.
+Elizabeth Debicki was nominated for her role as Diana, Princess of Wales in the fifth and sixth season of The Crown.